MissMercury/DevCamper/readme.md

 # DevCampe API

-> Backend API for DevCamper applicatio,which is a bootcamp directory website
+> Backend API for DevCamper application,which is a bootcamp directory website

+> App working on heroku

 ## Usage
 Rename "config/config.env.env" to "config/config.env" and update the values/setting to your own